 The other private equity investments held by the Group are incorporated in the form of Managed Funds (mostly closed end funds) mainly in the emerging economies of India and China.
 The investments of these funds into their portfolio companies were mostly done in 2008 and 2009.
-Overall, during 2012 the investment environment relating to most funds was challenging and the Group expects that material exits of portfolio companies should materialize between 2013 and 2015.
-Except for distribution of USD 0.249m from Da Vinci fund no material exits occurred during the reported period.
+Overall, during 2013 the investment environment relating to most funds was challenging and the Group expects that material exits of portfolio companies should materialize between 2015 and 2017.
+During the reporting period a distribution of USD 0.472m from Da Vinci fund and Blue Ridge fund were carried out.

-The following summarizes the book value of the private equity funds as of year-end 2012
+The following summarizes the book value of the private equity funds as of year-end 2013

 Name Book Value US \$m

-SRS Private (India) 4.0
+SRS Private (India) 3.6

 Evolution Venture (Israel) 2.6

-India Blue Mountains (India) 2.3
+India Blue Mountains (India) 1.7

-Elephant Capital (India) 1.5
+Elephant Capital (India) 0.4

-Da Vinci (Russia) 1.2
+Da Vinci (Russia) 0.6

-Blue Ridge Capital (China) 0.8
+Blue Ridge Capital (China) 0.6

-Panda Capital (China) 0.6
+Panda Capital (China) 0.3

-Other investments 0.4
+Other investments 0.3

-Total 13.4
+Total 10.1

 SRS Private Fund: SRS Private is a private equity fund focused on real estate in India.
 The fund has invested in residential and commercial projects as well as directly in certain real estate companies.
 The assets are primarily located in and around major cities of India such as Mumbai and Hyderabad.
-Approximately 44.2% of the net asset value of the fund is invested in mixed-use assets (commercial and residential combined) of it 16.2% at SRS Charminar, 25.4% in residential assets, 12.1% invested at the entity level of real estate developers, 2.3% in hospitality related assets, and 24% in cash and receivables.
-As of year-end 2012, the investment was valued at USD 4m.
+Approximately 32.5% of the net asset value of the fund is invested in mixed-use assets (commercial and residential combined), 13.1% is in SRS Charminar, 21.2% is in residential assets, 10.9% is invested at the entity level of real estate developers, 0.7% in hospitality related assets, and 21.6% in cash and receivables.
+As of year-end 2013, the investment was valued at USD 3.6m.